paperless-ngx/paperless-ngx/docs/usage.md

 Paperless-ngx supports 3 basic editing operations for PDFs (these operations cannot be performed on non-PDF files):

 - Merging documents: available when selecting multiple documents for 'bulk editing'
-- Rotating documents: available when selecting multiple documents for 'bulk editing'.
-Note that rotation alters the source file.
+- Rotating documents: available when selecting multiple documents for 'bulk editing' and from an individual document's details page.
-- Splitting documents: available from an individual documents details page
+- Splitting documents: available from an individual document's details page

+!!! important

+    Note that rotation alters the Paperless-ngx original file.

 ## Best practices {#basic-searching}